 GPUs provide much higher memory bandwidth than today's CPU architectures.
 Nodes with multiple GPUs are now commonly used in high-performance computing because of their power efficiency and hardware parallelism.
-Figure 8 illustrates the architecture of typical multi-GPU nodes, each of which consists of a host (CPUs) and several GPU devices connected by a PCI-e switch or NVLink.
-Each GPU is able to directly access its local relatively large device memory, much smaller and faster shared memory, and a small, pinned area of the host node's DRAM, called zero-copy memory [13].
+Figure 9 illustrates an architecture with multi-GPU nodes, each of which consists of a host (CPUs) and several GPU devices connected by a PCI-e switch or NVLink.
+Each GPU can directly access its local relatively large device memory, much smaller and faster shared memory, and a small, pinned area of the host node's DRAM, called zero-copy memory [11].